Executive Associate Dean, UNMC Graduate Studies

 Specialty: Renal Physiology

-Major Interest: Contractile signaling in renal microvascular smooth muscle; Renal complications of type 1 diabetes
+Major Interest: Renal complications of type 1 diabetes; Contractile signaling in renal microvascular smooth muscle

-Our work utilizes rodent models of type 1 diabetes (T1D) to elucidate mechanisms underlying the deleterious impact of this disease on renal function.
-Much of this work has focused on the causes and consequences of renal oxidative stress during T1D, revealing a role for oxidative stress in evoking T1D-induced renal arteriolar vasodilation (arising via effects on inward-rectifier K channels and calcium homeostasis) and accelerated sodium transport by the thick ascending limb (resulting from protein kinase C-mediated NADPH oxidase activation).
+Much of our research has focused on the causes and consequences of renal oxidative stress during type 1 diabetes (T1D) in rodents, revealing a role for oxidative stress in evoking T1D-induced renal arteriolar vasodilation (arising via effects on inward-rectifier K channels and calcium homeostasis) and accelerated sodium transport by the thick ascending limb (resulting from protein kinase C-mediated NADPH oxidase activation).
 Our work has implicated mitochondria as one source of renal reactive oxygen species during the early stage of T1D, a phenomenon associated with tyrosine nitration of key mitochondrial enzymes.
 Our recent efforts have unveiled a complex interplay between the full-length estrogen receptor α and its splice variants in modulating renal interstitial macrophage infiltration, glomerular hyperfiltration, glomerular enlargement and proteinuria during T1D.
-Working with our collaborators at the University of Alabama at Birmingham, we are currently exploring the endothelin-dependent underpinnings of endoplasmic reticulum (ER) stress in the kidney and the role of these processes in evoking the long-term renal consequences of T1D.
-This work may lay the groundwork for developing novel therapeutic approaches to prevent the onset and progression of diabetic nephropathy.
+Working with our collaborators at the University of Alabama at Birmingham, we are also exploring the endothelin-dependent underpinnings of endoplasmic reticulum (ER) stress in the kidney.
+This work may lay the groundwork for developing novel therapeutic approaches to prevent the onset of renal injury and progression to chronic renal diseases.

-Dr. Carmines’ leadership role in Graduate Studies focuses on engagement and assessment.
-These efforts include leading the design team for SeguidorÔ (UNMC’s Graduate and Postdoctoral Student Information System), providing career services and professional skills training for graduate students and postdoctoral fellows, and fostering partnerships with undergraduate institutions representing potential pipelines for future UNMC graduate students.
+Dr. Carmines’ leadership role in Graduate Studies focuses primarily on academic affairs, ranging from coordinating program reviews to resolving student/mentor issues.
+She also has been heavily involved in the leading design team for Seguidor™ (UNMC’s Graduate and Postdoctoral Student Information System), providing career services and professional skills training for graduate students, and organizing the semi-annual Dissertation Boot Camp.